Dungeons & Daddies: Campaigns

+Mini-campaign characters

+Major and minor characters from the self-contained mini-campaigns.

 Reception

 On the website Geekiary, Em Rowntree liked the podcast, noting that knowledge of Dungeons & Dragons was not necessary, the content was hilarious, and the technical production values were very high.
 Rowntree concluded, "Once you've listened to the podcast, you will feel the urge to share your love for it with others.
 You'll want to spread the word of its hilarity to your nearest and dearest."